Juan-Zambrano/Sample_Lesson_Plan/1/LessonPlan.md

 write overview of today's class

-### Class Objectives
+# Class Objectives

-# Declarative Memory Objectives (concepts/facts/semantics)
+### Declarative Memory Objectives (concepts/facts/semantics)

-* objective 1
+* .NET core concepts

-* objective 2
+* C# and objective oriented concepts required for .NET

-# Procedural Memory Objectives (learn by doing/type and hand write code)
+### Procedural Memory Objectives (learn by doing/type and hand write code)

-* Complete syntax coding activity (notebook)

 * Write a calculator console application.
 (Visual Studio)

-* Write simple OOP console application(Visual Studio) **Goal of this activity is to have students remember basic objective oriented programming principles that are needed for a simple a web application. (last activity)
+* Hand write simple OOP hello world application
+**Goal of this activity is to have students remember basic objective oriented programming principles that are needed for a simple a web application.

-* Write a simple ASP.NET MVC
+* Write a simple ASP.NET web application (Visual Studio)

 ### Class Slides